VoTranMinhHien/AI_from_scratch/README.md

-# AI_from_scratch
+# ML_from_scratch
-I'm learning to harness the power of AI this is a step by step guide
+I'm learning to harness the power of ML.
+This is a step by step guide.